-- Register with the Specialist Pharmacy Service Medicines Supply Tool to obtain details of medicines supply shortages. - Make use of current Serious Shortage Protocols where appropriate. - Support prescribers to identify potential alternatives that are available (where clinically appropriate).
-Community pharmacists should have access to and utilise ICS agreed medicines formularies to support with the identification of first- and second-line choices. - Ask the GP practice for an alternative phone number to avoid using patient lines and/or arrange a set time of day when a prescriber can be available for queries. - Liaise with nearby pharmacies, where practical; to direct patients to a pharmacy that has stock. - Use patient information leaflet to explain shortages -see here for more information. - Limited availability can lead to significantly inflated prices.
-Report pricing concerns to Community Pharmacy England. - Consider developing a SOP or template to support the suggested actions above.
+- Register with the Specialist Pharmacy Service Medicines Supply Tool to obtain details of medicines supply shortages. - Make use of current Serious Shortage Protocols where appropriate. - Become familiar with the Royal Pharmaceutical Society (RPS) Medicines Shortages report. - Support prescribers to identify potential alternatives that are available (where clinically appropriate).
+Community pharmacists should have access to and utilise ICS agreed medicines formularies to support with the identification of first- and second-line choices. - Ask the GP practice for an alternative phone number to avoid using patient lines and/or arrange a set time of day when a prescriber can be available for queries. - Liaise with nearby pharmacies, where practical; to direct patients to a pharmacy that has stock. - Use patient information leaflet to explain shortages -see We're all community pharmacy - Limited availability can lead to significantly inflated prices.
+Report pricing concerns to CommunityPharmacyEngland. - Consider developing a SOP or template to support the actions above and sharing with GP practices.